 Patients ask: How do I know the pen is totally empty?

-Ask your healthcare provider about keeping a treatment diary to help you keep better track of your injections.
+You may discuss keeping a treatment diary to help you keep better track of your injections.

 Patients ask: How do I finish an incomplete injection using a new pen?